example of compression uniform example of standard uniform

 (cannot be worn for cross country)

-Registration for cross country 2017 is now open!
-Click HERE for printable registration forms.
+Cross Country registration for 2017 is now closed.
 Registration for track 2018 will open in January.

 Frequently Asked Questions